blockchyp/blockchyp-go/README.md

 You can also provide a free form description or message that's displayed near the bottom of the invoice.
-Usually this is some kind of thank you note or instructions.
+Usually this is some kind of thank you note or instruction.

 **Terms and Conditions**

 You can include long form contract language with a request and capture terms and conditions acceptance at the same time payment is captured.

-The interface is identical to that used for the terminal based terms and conditions API in that you can pass in content directly via `tcContent` or via a preconfigured template via `tcAlias`.
-The terms and conditions log will also be updated when terms and conditions acceptance is incorporated into a send link request.
+The interface is identical to that used for the terminal based Terms and Conditions API in that you can pass in content directly via `tcContent` or via a preconfigured template via `tcAlias`.
+The Terms and Conditions log will also be updated when agreement acceptance is incorporated into a send link request.

 **Auto Send**

-By default, BlockChyp does not send the email notification automatically.
-This is really just a safeguard to prevent real emails from going out when you may not expect it.
+BlockChyp does not send the email notification automatically.
+This is a safeguard to prevent real emails from going out when you may not expect it.
 If you want BlockChyp to send the email for you, just add the `autoSend` flag with all requests.

+**Tokenization**

+Add the `enroll` flag to a send link request to enroll the payment method in the token vault.

 **Cashier Facing Card Entry**

-BlockChyp can be used to generate internal/cashier facing links as well.
+BlockChyp can be used to generate internal/cashier facing card entry pages as well.
 This is designed for situations where you might need to take a phone order and you don't have a terminal.